jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 In short, a generalized linear model covers all possible ways of how different distributions of difference factors can "hierarchically" impact the defined distribution of the observed.
 This allows us to tackle complex time-series problems, especially ones that exhibit non-linearity, while not having to worry about data stationarity that classical models, such as ARIMA, heavily rely on.

- hence the Bayesian approach, built from the amazing yet simple **Baye's Theorem**:
+---
+## 2. Going Bayesian

+All Bayesian techniques & implementations in modern days, even in machine learning neural networks, **Baye's Theorem**: